pydio/pydio-doc-admin-guide/1_installation_guide/6_checking_sync.md

 **Please note**: If your server is not located at the document root (e.g. https://yourserver.tld/pydio/), there is a small issue in the current version of this script.
 Please grab the latest version from github and replace the script before testing (https://raw.githubusercontent.com/pydio/pydio-core/develop/core/src/runTests.php).

+### Install and Use the SYNC Desktop Client

+You can read **[this how-to](https://pydio.com/en/docs/kb/miscellaneous/use-pydio-sync-client#content)** that will explain how install and use the sync client, the desktop client is easy to install and use.